davidhdez17/X-Press-Publishing/README.md

 # X-Press-Publishing
-Learned to create a RESTful API using Node.js
+Learned to create an API by creating a routing (Express.js) and database (SQLite) logic for an internal tool for a fictional comic book publishing company called X-Press Publishing.

 Frontend provided by Codecademy!!